auth0/auth0-vue/tutorial/vue2-login.md

 ### Install the SDK

-After creating a new Vue app using the CLI, install the [Auth0 Client SDK](https://github.com/auth0/auth0-spa-js):
+After creating a new Vue app using the CLI, install the [Auth0 SPA SDK](https://github.com/auth0/auth0-spa-js):

 ```bash
 npm install @auth0/auth0-spa-js